Blowing Fuse on an Electric Stove Circuit

 Fuses and Electric Stove Circuits

 My son just called me to tell me the stove is doing the same thing; appears to be dead but if you turn the burner on the digital clock flashes 12:00.
-I’m guessing I’m going to go home and find one of the two fuses in the cartridge are again bad.
+I’m guessing I’m going to go home and find one of the two fuses in the cartridge are again bad due to a blown fuse.

 This electrical question came from: Clay in New York.